ifd3f/seams/test_data/astrid_dot_tech_example/projects/2020-07-fast-malloc-357/index.md

 ```

 Already, we can see that this code will cause the example implementation will go
-through all the $n$ existing chunks every single loop, like so:
+through all the <m>n</m> existing chunks every single loop, like so:

 ```dot
 digraph {